 Support for International Non-governmental Organizations (INGOs)

-The Ministry for Foreign Affairs allocates development cooperation funds to international and regional non-governmental organizations (INGOs) whose activities are in line with Finland's development policy priorities and goals.
-This support complements Finland's development policy and inter-governmental development cooperation on the sectors and activities with strategic importance.
+The Ministry for Foreign Affairs can allocate development cooperation funds to international non-governmental organizations (INGOs) whose activities are in line with Finland's development policy priorities and goals.
+This form of support complements Finland's development policy and inter-governmental development cooperation on the sectors and activities with strategic importance.
 The Discretionary Government Transfers Act (Valtionavustuslaki 688/2001) is applied in INGO support procedures and the use of the grant.
 The Ministry for Foreign Affairs opens a Call for Proposals approximately once a year from spring 2014 onwards.
 Since the administration of INGO proposals is decentralized in the Ministry, each unit decides individually whether or not they grant support for INGO cooperation each year.

 The objectives of Finland's INGO cooperation are:

 - to achieve the goals of Finland's development policy

 - to achieve Finland's country- and organisation-specific objectives

 to strengthen civil societies and democracies in developing countries and to pay due regard to the citizens' opinions and needs in the national and international decision-making